remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 ---

+Comet was coined by [Alex Russell](http://infrequently.org) (of Dojo fame, and now simply known as The&nbsp;Oracle™ at Google/he works on Blink) [defined](http://infrequently.org/2006/03/comet-low-latency-data-for-the-browser/) as a method to push data from the server to the client (the browser).

+Comet is not a specific technology, but more of an abstracted process.
+The implementation varied, and frankly at the time, was better suited to system engineers rather than your cowboy developer...like me.

+Comet *could* involve any mix of iframes (of course!), long polling, XHR, long running script tags, and so on.
+To add to complexity, there were oddly named protocols like the Bayeux protocol and BOSH.

+All things that provided barrier to entry, but real time, rightly, was hard.
 Real time appeared more and more across the web.

-There was even a product for the finance industry called LightStreamer (which I was even asked by my managers to reverse engineer...which was fun with packed minified files...).
+---

-The real hurdle is that there's *two* parts to real time: client *and* the server.
+**The real hurdle is that there's *two* parts to real time: client *and* the server.**

+---

-The usual set up for a server in the mid-2000s was to use a [LAMP stack](http://en.wikipedia.org/wiki/LAMP_(software_bundle)).
-The A standing for Apache was the main sticking point.
+The usual set up for a server in the mid-2000s was to use a [LAMP stack](http://en.wikipedia.org/wiki/LAMP_(software_bundle).
+Apache being the main sticking point.

 Apache is designed (out of the box) to run and spawn a number of processes to deal with concurrent requests.

-So if you have 100 apache processes waiting to deal with web requests, and you have 101 requests, the 101st user will have to wait until there's a free process before apache can respond.
+So if you have 5 apache processes waiting to deal with web requests, and you have 6 requests, the 6th user will have to wait until there's a free process before apache can respond.

 This is usually find when you're deal with a request/response situation, apache is fast for that.
 But when you're keeping connections open to allow a server to *push* a message to the client, you saturate the available apache processes.

 What does this mean in practise?
-If you have 100 processes and 101 streaming requests, the 101st *will never* receive a response.
+If you have 5 processes and 6 streaming *requests*, the 6th *will never* receive a response.
 And to that user, the site is hanging indefinitely.

 The solution to the server issue is evented server.
-If I recall correctly, this would be :Twisted for Python, Jakarta for Java, Juggernaut for Ruby, etc. But they were non-trivial to set up.
-I'll explain an evented server later.
+If I recall correctly, this would be: Twisted for Python, Jakarta for Java, Juggernaut for Ruby, etc. But they were non-trivial to set up.

 Come 2009 and Ryan Dahl.